tangowithcode/tango_with_django_2/manuscript/chapter3.md

 	Quit the server with CONTROL-C.

-In the output you can see a number of things.
+In the output, you can see a number of things.
 First, there are no issues that stop the application from running.
 Second, however, you will notice that a warning is raised, i.e. unapplied migrations.
 We will talk about this in more detail when we setup our database, but for now we can ignore it.
-Third, and most importantly, you can see that a URL has been specified: `http://127.0.0.1:8000/`, which is the address of the Django development webserver.
+Third, and most importantly, you can see that a URL has been specified: `http://127.0.0.1:8000/`, which is the address of the Django development server.

 Now open up your Web browser and enter the URL [`http://127.0.0.1:8000/`](http://127.0.0.1:8000/).
-You should see a webpage similar to the one shown in below.
+You should see a webpage similar to [the one shown below](#img-ch3-django-powered-page).

 {id="img-ch3-django-powered-page"}
 ![A screenshot of the initial Django page you will see when running the development server for the first time.](images/ch3-django-powered-page.png)

-You can stop the development server at anytime by pushing `CTRL + C` in your terminal or Command Prompt window.
-If you wish to run the development server on a different port, or allow users from other machines to access it, you can do so by supplying optional arguments.
+You can stop the development server at any time by pushing `CTRL + C` in your terminal or Command Prompt window.
+If you wish to run the development server on a different port or allow users from other machines to access it, you can do so by supplying optional arguments.
 Consider the following command:

 {lang="text",linenos=off}
 	$ python manage.py runserver <your_machines_ip_address>:5555